cristiscu/programming-in-snowflake/sections/13-security/README.md

-# Access Control in Snowflake
+# Section: Access Control in Snowflake

 ...